rtedge-net/resolve/README.md

 ## Contained Errors

-Errors that occur processing one query does not affect others.
+Errors from one query does not affect others.

 ```URL
 https://resolve.deno.dev/?ns=x,.&ip=x,1.1.1.1